-I began working for another franchisee back in October 2014 and immediately saw the effectiveness of the TaxAssist model whilst I was working with the practice.
+I began working for another franchisee back in October 2014 and immediately saw the effectiveness of the TaxAssist model while I was working with the practice.
 The leads came in thick and fast, we had clients walk in requesting assistance, a steady stream of inbound leads and referrals from existing clients.
 To me it seemed like a no brainer.
 I chose to join a franchised network to benefit from all of the support that is on offer and to learn what works well and what doesn't work from fellow franchisees and the franchisor which helps to fast track your success.

 How did you raise the finance?

 To raise the finance I used a bank loan where I needed a deposit of 30% of the total set up costs.
 I raised my 30% with my savings from my previous employment and bonuses plus an investment from a family member (my mother), the remaining 70% of funding was then provided by HSBC on a repayment bank loan over 10 years.

 I am delighted to say that after starting to trade on 23rd March 2015, I officially paid off all of my loans as of June 2019 - 6 years ahead of my plan!

 How have you found the training and support?